Privacy Policy

 Data subjects have the right to:

-- (i)pursuant to Article 15 of the GDPR,to requestinformationabout your personal data that we process.
-In particular, you may request information regarding the purposes of processing, the categories of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned retention period, the existence of a right to rectification, erasure, restriction of processing, or objection; the existence of a right to lodge a complaint; the origin of your data, if it was not collected by us; as well as information regarding the existence of automated decision-making, including profiling, and, where applicable, meaningful information regarding its details;
+• (i)pursuant to Article 15 of the GDPR,to requestinformationabout your personal data that we process.
+In particular, you may request information regarding the purposes of processing, the categories of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned retention period, the existence of a right to rectification, erasure, restriction of processing, or objection; the existence of a right to lodge a complaint; the origin of your data, if it was not collected by us; and the existence of automated decision-making, including profiling, and, where applicable, meaningful information regarding its details;

-- (ii)pursuant to Article 16 of the GDPR,to request the immediaterectificationof inaccurate personal data or the completion of your personal data stored by us;
+• (ii)pursuant to Article 16 of the GDPR,to request, without delay, therectificationof inaccurate personal data or the completion of your personal data stored by us;

-- (iii)pursuant to Article 17 of the GDPR,to request theerasure ofyour personal data stored by us under certain circumstances, unless processing is necessary for the exercise of the right to freedom of expression and information, for compliance with a legal obligation, for reasons of public interest, or for the establishment, exercise, or defense of legal claims;
+• (iii)pursuant to Article 17 of the GDPR,to request, under certain circumstances, theerasure ofyour personal data stored by us, unless the processing is necessary for the exercise of the right to freedom of expression and information, to comply with a legal obligation, for reasons of public interest, or to assert, exercise, or defend legal claims;

-- (iv)pursuant to Article 18 of the GDPR,the requestthe(temporary)restriction of the processingof your personal data, provided that you contest the accuracy of the data, the processing is unlawful but you oppose its erasure, we no longer need the data but you require it to assert, exercise, or defend legal claims, or you have objected to the processing pursuant to Article 21 of the GDPR;
+• (iv)pursuant to Article 18 of the GDPR,the requestthe(temporary)restriction of the processingof your personal data if you contest the accuracy of the data, if the processing is unlawful but you oppose its erasure, if we no longer need the data but you need it to assert, exercise, or defend legal claims, or if you have objected to the processing pursuant to Article 21 of the GDPR;

-- (vi)pursuant to Article 21 of the GDPR,if your personal data is processed on the basis of our legitimate interest, toobjectto the processing of your personal data, provided there are grounds for doing so arising from your particular situation or the objection relates to direct marketing.
+• (vi)pursuant to Article 21 of the GDPR,if your personal data is processed on the basis of our legitimate interest, toobjectto the processing of your personal data, provided there are grounds arising from your particular situation or the objection is directed against direct marketing.
 In the latter case, you have a general right to object, which we will honor without requiring you to specify a particular situation;

-- (vii) towithdraw your consent at any timein accordance with Article 7(3) of the GDPR.As a result, we will no longer be permitted to continue processing data that was based on this consent.
-Among other things, you have the option to withdraw your consent to the use of cookies on our website with future effect by adjusting our cookie settings ;
+• (vii) towithdraw your consent, once given, at any timein accordance with Article 7(3) of the GDPR.As a result, we may no longer continue processing data that was based on this consent in the future.
+Among other things, you have the option to withdraw your consent to the use of cookies on our website, effective for the future, by adjusting our cookie settings ;

-- (viii) tolodge a complaint with a supervisory authority regarding the unlawful processing of your data by us,in accordance with Article 77 of the GDPR.
-As a general rule, you may contact the supervisory authority in the jurisdiction where you usually reside, work, or where our company is headquartered.
+• (viii) tolodge a complaint with a supervisory authoritypursuant to Article 77 of the GDPRregarding our unlawful processing of your data.
+As a general rule, you may contact the supervisory authority in your usual place of residence, your place of work, or the location of our company headquarters.

 The competent supervisory authority for Hotel Opernring Betriebsgesellschaft m.b.H. is: